saeloun/miru-web/docs/docs/contributing-guide/component-library/modal.md

 #### Using the Modal Component

 The Modal component can be used with various props to control its appearance.
-Here are some examples of how we can use it:
+Here is an example of how we can use it:

 ```
 <Modal